Permeability (electromagnetism)

 In electromagnetism, permeability is the measure of magnetization produced in a material in response to an applied magnetic field.
 Permeability is typically represented by the (italicized) Greek letter μ.
 It is the ratio of the magnetic induction $B$ to the magnetizing field $H$ in a material.
-The term was coined by William Thomson, 1st Baron Kelvin in 1872, and used alongside permittivity by Oliver Heaviside in 1885.
+The term was coined by Lord Kelvin in 1872, and is used alongside its electrostatic equivalent, permittivity, coined by Oliver Heaviside in 1885.
 The reciprocal of permeability is magnetic reluctivity.

-In SI units, permeability is measured in henries per meter (H/m), or equivalently in newtons per ampere squared (N/A^{2}).
+In SI units, permeability is measured in henries per meter (H/m), or equivalently in newtons per square ampere (N/A^{2}).
 The permeability constant μ_{0}, also known as the magnetic constant or the permeability of free space, is the proportionality between magnetic induction and magnetizing force when forming a magnetic field in a classical vacuum.

 A closely related property of materials is magnetic susceptibility, which is a dimensionless proportionality factor that indicates the degree of magnetization of a material in response to an applied magnetic field.